LESSON 5: Shooting with Smartphones vs. Cameras

 Final Thought

-Whether you shoot on a smartphone or a professional camera, monochrome photography is about observation and creativity.
-Gear is a tool—your eye for light, shadow, and composition is what really makes the difference.
-Start experimenting with whatever you have, and let your style grow from there.
+Whether you shoot on a smartphone or a professional camera monochrome photography is about observation and creativity.
+Gear is just a tool and your eye for light and shadow and composition is what really makes the difference in the final print.
+Do not let the lack of an expensive camera stop you from creating art.
+Start experimenting with whatever device you have in your hand right now and let your personal style grow from there.
+The beauty of black and white is that it is accessible to everyone who is willing to slow down and truly see the world.